Difference between electrical and electronics (2024)

 For example:

-Electrical circuits has copper wires which are good conductors and electronics circuits are made of diodes, transistor, and LEDs which are semiconductors.
+Electrical circuits have copper wires which are good conductors and electronics circuits are made of diodes, transistors, and LEDs which are semiconductors.

 Your home wiring is the perfect example of electrical while your TV remote is an example of electronics.